smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 31. Execute the script and ensure that it did not return any error messages.

     > **Note**: You can schedule script execution in regular intervals by using Windows Scheduled Tasks.
-For details, refer to the **Readme - Script to pull Azure AD B2B users on-prem_v1.0.3.pdf** file
+For details, refer to the **Readme - Script to pull Azure AD B2B users on-prem_v1.0.3.pdf** file.

 32. Switch back to the Azure Active Directory Users and Computers console and verify that a user account of **jane.doe** is listed in the **Demo B2B Accounts\\Enabled** organizational unit.
 You may have to refresh the console.